Metatrichia species

 Day 4 – 26 August 2023

-Found on the log by the path, these had black ‘heads’ and black stipes, which faded to orange-brown or reddish-brown at the bases.
+They had black sporotheca (“head” section) and black stipes, which faded to orange-brown or reddish brown at the bases.

-Another form had brown stipes with white to light brown ‘heads’.
+Another form had brown stipes with white to light brown sporotheca.

 I thought this could be Metatrichia floriformis, but all I’ve found is that this species had brick-red or orangish spores, not white or buff spores as this one appears to have.